followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/onEditorPreparing.md

 <!--typeFunctionParamName1_field16-->dataField<!--/typeFunctionParamName1_field16-->
 <!--typeFunctionParamType1_field16-->String<!--/typeFunctionParamType1_field16-->
 <!--typeFunctionParamDescription1_field16-->
-The name of the field that provides data for the column to which the editor belongs.
+The name of the field that provides data for the column the editor belongs to.
 <!--/typeFunctionParamDescription1_field16-->
 <!--typeFunctionParamName1_field17-->row<!--/typeFunctionParamName1_field17-->
 <!--typeFunctionParamType1_field17-->dxTreeListRowObject<!--/typeFunctionParamType1_field17-->
 <!--typeFunctionParamDescription1_field17-->
-The [properties](/Documentation/ApiReference/UI_Widgets/dxTreeList/Row/) of the row to which the editor belongs.
+The [properties](/Documentation/ApiReference/UI_Widgets/dxTreeList/Row/) of the row editor belongs to.
 <!--/typeFunctionParamDescription1_field17-->